 They also serve excellent Banana’s Foster Brioche French Toast, and sweet-meets-savory options like french toast topped with pulled pork, tomato, poached egg, hollandaise, and bacon.

 Also look for intriguing world-meets-South options like GQ Grits “Shashouka” Style, Coconut Chia Pudding, and Short Rib Hash.
-Be sure to go to their original Downtown outpost, rather than the new pop-up in Forsyth Park.
-(Unless, of course, that’s where you want to eat breakfast.
-The vibe isn’t as lively, though.)
+Be sure to go to their original Downtown outpost on Bull Street, rather than the new pop-up in Forsyth Park.
+(Unless, of course, that’s where you want to eat breakfast.)

 The Collins Quarter is located near one of our favorite Savannah clothing boutiques: Harper.
 (Ladies: this is a great place to shop if you want to bring home a souvenir that represents quintessential Savannah style.
 Think: trendy sundresses, beautiful, flow-y skirts, artisan head wraps, and artsy jewelry.)